 All we can hope to leave them now is money.

-But isn’t this better than the clash of arms that sometimes broke the Pax Britanicca?
+But isn’t this better than the sturm und drang of the colonial era?
 People remember Netaji Subhas Chandra Bose raised the Indian National Army in Japanese-occupied Singapore during the Second World War, but there was an earlier sepoy mutiny on the island – during the First World War.
 About 850 Indian soldiers, mostly Muslims, from the 5th Light Infantry Battalion, revolted following rumours they would be sent to fight against Turkey.
 The mutiny, during the Chinese New Year celebrations in February 1915, lasted seven days before it was put down by the British with the help of soldiers from Japanese, French and Russian warships.